DevArKaDiA/copypy/README.md

 # Video Transcription Script - COPYPy

-This script extracts audio from a video file, transcribes the audio into text using Google's Speech Recognition API, and writes the transcribed text to a file.
+This script extracts audio from a video file, transcribes the audio into text using Google's Speech Recognition API And OpenAi Whisper Model, and writes the transcribed text to a file.

 ## Dependencies